matthewmain/kiss_the_sky/builds/v1.1/README.md

 - [ ] fix all forward growth based on y-values by replacing with trig formula to ensure new growth is forward regardless of stalk angle
 - [ ] give stalks & leaves variable fills instead of stroke outlines (should look better and may improve rendering performance)
 - [ ] seeds plant firmly without swinging, even at worldspeed 1
+- [ ] change season background gradients so seasons are more distinct and changes are more dramatic

 <br>